bbkristian/Image-Sorting-using-Earth-Mover-s-Distance-EMD-/README.md

 2. Normalizes the distribution of pixels in every image.
 3. Calculates the EMD distance between pairs of images using NetworkX to solve the minimum cost flow problem.
 4. Sorts the images based on their EMD distances.

+You can find the full code for this project in the repository under the `emd_image_sorting` folder.